Spiritual Direction Formation Program

 - Certificate in Spirituality: for candidates who discern that they do not have a call to the ministry of spiritual direction or who have not had the experience of sitting with individuals in direction under supervision, but who complete all other program requirements

-Candidates for admission to the program must meet the following criteria:
+Candidates for admission must meet the following criteria:

 - Be a minimum of 30 years of age